Types of institutions

 - time limits of the enrolment, and

-- and other relevant information for deciding for the programme.
+- and other relevant information for deciding on the programme.

 The Chamber of Craft and Small Business of Slovenian and the Chamber of Commerce and Industry of Slovenia, too organise an information day for vocational programmes for which one advertised learning posts with an employer.

-Students then enrol in the selected education programme in an upper secondary school at which they have registered.
-A cap may be placed on the number of students the school enrols in the year one of the programme if the number of applications exceeds the staff and room capacities of the school.
-The Minister of education has to agree to the cap on places.
-The selection of candidates is administered by the Ministry of education, namely there are two rounds:
+Students then enrol in the selected education programme at the upper secondary school of their choice.
+A cap may be placed on the number of students the school enrols in the 1st year of the programme if the number of applications exceeds the staff and room capacities of the school.
+The Minister responsible for education must agree to the cap on places.
+The Ministry administers the candidate selection in two rounds:

-- In the first round, the school selects based on the criteria set by the Minister of education, which apply the same for the whole country candidates, to fill 90 percent of places for newcomers.
+- In the first round, the school applies the common criteria set by the Minister responsible for education and fills 90 per cent of places for newcomers.

-- In the second round, candidates who have not been selected in the first round may apply for the 10 percent of places remaining at all schools with cap on places, and available places at schools with too few applications.
+- In the second round, the remaining candidates can apply for the 10 per cent of places open at schools with a cap on places and available places at other schools.

-Schools notify the candidates about the outcome of the selection procedure and give information about remaining places.
-Candidates may apply until such time all places are filled.
-Candidates who had to take remedial examination may enrol until August 31.
+Schools notify the candidates about the outcome of the selection procedure and give information about the remaining places.
+Candidates can apply until all places have been filled.
+Candidates who had to take the remedial examination may enrol until August 31.

 Age levels and grouping of pupils/students

-Students, normally, enrol at the age of 15 years.
-There is one cycle of education.
-Depending on the programme, it may take 2 to 5 years for students to acquire their first vocational or technical qualification.
-Usually, a class is set up by students of the same age and teachers give lessons to the same students in the same subjects for several school years.
+Depending on the programme, it may take students 2 to 5 years to complete and acquire their first vocational or technical qualification.
+Usually, a class is set up of students of the same age and teachers give lessons to the same students in the same subjects for several school years.

-The Minister of education adopts the rules that govern the size of classes per type of education programme or grouping of students.
+The Minister responsible for education adopts the rules to govern the size of classes per type of education programme or grouping of students.
 Rules that govern upper secondary education:

-- Rules on standards of implementing upper secondary education programmes and education programme for upper secondary student residence halls (sl)
+- Rules on standards of implementing upper secondary education programmes and education programme for upper secondary student residence halls)

-- Rules on standards for bilingual upper secondary schools (sl), and
+- Rules on standards for bilingual upper secondary schools, and

-- Rules on standards for upper secondary schools with Italian-medium of instruction (sl).
+- Rules on standards for upper secondary schools with Italian-medium of instruction.

 Upper secondary general education (gimnazije)

-The normal class size is 30 students, 32 if so agreed by the Minister of education.
-With one SEN students in a class, the size is reduced to 26, with two to 23, with three to a maximum of 20 students.
+The normal class size is 30 students, or 32 if so agreed by the Minister responsible for education.
+With one SEN student in a class, the size is reduced to 26, with two to 23, with three to a maximum of 20 students.

-In a sports class dedicated to students with a status of prospective athlete, the minimum class size is 18 and a maximum 22 students in the year one.
+In a sports class dedicated to students with a status of a prospective athlete, the minimum class size is 18 and a maximum 22 students in year one.
 In higher years, the minimum class size is 13.
-If there are too few students, the class is shut and students redirected to the other classes of the relevant gimnazija programme.
+If there are too few students, the class is shut, and students are redirected to the other classes of the relevant gimnazija programme.

 Maximum group sizes for certain subjects: